Republic of Moldova

 Local authorities shall be entitled, in exercising their powers, to co-operate and, within the framework of the law, to form consortia with other local authorities in order to carry out tasks of common interest.

-This provision of the Charter deals with intermunicipal co-operation and provides that local authorities shall be entitled, in exercising their powers, to co-operate and, within the framework of the law, to form consortia with other local authorities in order to carry out tasks of common interest.
 In the Republic of Moldova, the right of local authorities to associate among themselves and to form common platforms and structures for the joint provision of local services is fully recognised in the domestic legal system.
-In this sense, local governments (towns/cities) can freely form consortia and associate to provide common services.
-This is mostly used in the field of communal services (water supply, waste management, road maintenance, etc.).
-The legal basis for intermunicipal co-operation is the Law No. 436/2006 on Local Public Administration.
-Article 14 thereof regulates the powers of local councils and stipulates that local authorities can, within the conditions set by law, “form an association with other local public authorities, including from abroad, to conduct works, and to provide services of public interest, to promote the interest of local public authorities, as well as to co-operate with businesses and NGOs from the country and abroad to implement action and works of common interest”.
+The legal basis for intermunicipal co-operation is Law No. 436/2006 on Local Public Administration.
+Article 14 regulates the powers of local councils and stipulates that local authorities can, within the conditions set by law, “form an association with other local public authorities, including from abroad, to conduct works, and to provide services of public interest, to promote the interest of local public authorities, as well as to co-operate with businesses and NGOs from the country and abroad to implement action and works of common interest”.
+Article 5 of Law No. 435/2006, on administrative decentralisation, also provides that local authorities can co-operate in the implementation of their competences, by setting up joint services and works.
+In this sense, the towns/cities usually establish joint municipal enterprises or joint stock companies, where all participating municipalities are founders.

 Article 10.2